gem/oq-engine/doc/adv-manual/oq-commands.rst

 ``$ oq nrml_to gpkg source_model.xml -o source_model.gpkg``

-will convert the sources in .gpkg format and
+will convert the sources in .gpkg format while

 ``$ oq nrml_to csv source_model.xml -o source_model.csv``

-will convert the sources in /csv format.
+will convert the sources in .csv format.
 Both are fully supported by QGIS.
-The CSV format has the advantage of being visible and editable very simply;
+The CSV format has the advantage of being transparent and easily editable;
 it also can be imported in a geospatial database like Postgres, if needed.

 prepare_site_model